 Students gain hands-on experience as they work both in small groups and one-on-one with individual faculty members.
 Students may participate in cutting-edge scientific research by assisting in faculty research laboratories or even publish in top journals and present their results at regional and national scientific meetings.

-Graduates are prepared for entry-level jobs in research, nonprofit, education and outreach organizations or for other roles in the life sciences and for related graduate programs.
+Graduates are prepared for entry-level jobs in research, with nonprofit, education and outreach organizations or for other roles in the life sciences.
+Graduates are also prepared for related graduate programs.

 All students are required to meet general university admission requirements: